-

 Driving Without a Valid (or on a Suspended) License in Washington

-Washington prohibits driving without a valid license, whether the person’s license was suspended, expired, or revoked or the person never had a license.
-This article explains these violations, the possible penalties for a conviction, and the exemptions to the license requirement.
+Washington prohibits driving without a valid license, whether the person’s license was suspended, expired, or revoked, or the person never had a license.
+Penalties include fines, jail time, and license suspension.

 -